skbohra/grafana-skynet-plugin/README.md

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There’s a good chance you can already visualize metrics from the systems you have set up.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 Grafana Data Source Plugins enables integrating such solutions with Grafana.

+## SkyDB Integration

+This data source plugin integrates SkyDB with Grafana so that data stored in SkyDB (Key-Value pair) can be displayed in the Grafana Dashboard.
+Plugin Configuration requires you to enter following values -
+   - Portal URL for the Siasky instance (i.e. https://siasky.net)
+   - Seed - you seed key to generate public, private key to fetch data
+   - dataKey - dataKey for which you want to fetch data for from SkyDB

+This is a very first version and supports only fetching single value and display as a Stat in the dashboard.

+## Future Plans

+Next logical step would be to make a SkyDB based Time Series Database and Frontend, Deployed ton Akash, to store Metrics data, which will be useful to have a fully fledged decentralized Grafana solution.

 ## Getting started

 1. Install dependencies